-- At the Penthouse South Zone, a 2 metre wide shear zone has been traced by BHP Billiton for over 200 metres.
+- At the Penthouse South Zone, a 2-metre-wide shear zone was traced by BHP Billiton for over 200 metres.
 A selected grab sample, the only known sample from this shear zone, has been reported to contain 200.09 g/t gold.

 - Several quartz veins up to 1 metre wide have been identified at PSZ.
 Grab samples on these veins at PSZ have returned assays up to 62.18 g/t gold.